assyaba/NHS_Patient_Care_Activity/README.md

-# NHS_Patient_Care_Activity

  # NHS Hospital Admitted Patient Care Activity – Tableau Visualization

 This repository contains a Tableau data visualization project focused on patient admission activity within the **National Health Service (NHS)**.
 The project showcases the transformation of an initial dashboard into a more insightful and user-friendly visual analytics tool.